MikeyFalk/lab04-tic-tac-toe/README.md

   + `newGame.Play(playerOne, playerTwo)` calls the `Play` method within class `Game` and passes it the player objects.

 ## Change Log
-+ 1.0.0 - *01/14/2021* - Built out and wired up the first three sections of the architecture section in lab with Krystian Francuz-Harris, Ameilia Valdes, and Michael Falk.
++ 1.0.0 - *01/14/2021* - Built out and wired up the first three sections of the architecture section in lab with Krystian Francuz-Harris, Ameilia Valdes, and Scott Falbo.

 ## Attribution
 + First part done in class lab with:
-  + Krystian Francuz-Harris, Ameilia Valdes, and Michael Falk
+  + Krystian Francuz-Harris, Ameilia Valdes, and Scott Falbo